jsc604/gfinity-GDM/README.md

 - I fetch the data from using `slug.current` in the parameters.

 - The image is displayed with a set width which is 182px according to the Figma file.
-I maintained the images original aspect ratio by setting the height to `auto` and using `object-fit: contain`.
+&emsp;I maintained the images original aspect ratio by setting the height to `auto` and using `object-fit: contain`.

-- I chose to use a grid to style the stats.
+- I chose to use a grid to style the stats details.
-Grid starts with 6 columns then changes to 3 after `lg` screen.
+&emsp;Grid starts with 6 columns then changes to 3 after `lg` screen.
-The image will float to the top on `sm` screens.
+&emsp;The image will float to the top on `sm` screens.

 - Clicking on `View all cards` will take you back to the players list.